nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 After initiating a stake, the staker must delegate access to a work address through *bonding*.
 There is a 1:1 relationship between the roles: A Staker may have multiple Stakes but only ever has one Worker at a time.

-.. note:: The Worker cannot be changed for a minimum of 2 periods once set.
+.. note:: The Worker cannot be changed for a minimum of 2 periods once bonded.

 .. note:: Stakers without a worker bonded will be highlighted in yellow (sometimes called "Detached" or "Headless").

 .. code:: bash

-    (nucypher)$ nucypher stake set-worker --hw-wallet
+    (nucypher)$ nucypher stake bond-worker --hw-wallet

     ======================================= Active Stakes =========================================